 Guard Your Personal Information

-Your personal information is even more valuable than your favourite in-game loot.
-There’s no reason to reveal your name, address, phone number, or anything else that could identify you in real life.
-Your username, avatar, and in-game persona are all you need to join in the fun.
+Your personal information is worth more than any in-game loot.
+There’s no reason to share your real name, address, phone number, or anything else that could identify you in real life.
+Your username, avatar, and in-game persona are all you need to play.

 Download From the Right Sources